Saint George's Church, Singapore

-Saint George's Church (圣乔治教堂 (Shèng Qiáozhì Jiàotáng)) is an Anglican church located on Minden Road in Singapore's Tanglin Planning Area, off Holland Road.
+St George's Church (圣乔治教堂 (Shèng Qiáozhì Jiàotáng)) is an Anglican church located on Minden Road in Singapore's Tanglin Planning Area, off Holland Road.

 Constructed between 1910 and 1913, the church was built for the British troops stationed in Tanglin Barracks which was once the General Headquarters of the British Far East Land Forces.

 The church's community comprises members from Singapore and many other countries.
 They are bound by a common desire to follow Jesus Christ, and to seek God’s purpose for their lives.

 Leadership

-St. George's Church is owned by the Anglican Diocese of Singapore.
-The present vicar is Rev. Ian Hadfield.
-He is supported by Rev. Dr. Soh Guan Chin (Associate Priest) and Rev. Paul Tan (Auxiliary Priest).
+St. George's Church is a parish of the Anglican Diocese of Singapore.
+The present vicar is Revd.
+Dr Jonathan Wong.
+He is supported by Revd.
+Paul Tan (Auxiliary Priest).

-The previous vicars of the church included Rev. Mark Roland Dickens, Rev. Canon Philip Sinden, Rev. Mervyn Moore (acting vicar), Rev. Loren Fox, Rev. Paul Corrie, Rev. John Benson, Bishop Dudley Foord (interim, vicar), Rev. Bruce Winter and Rev. Bob Robinson.
+The previous vicars of the church include Revd.
+Canon Lewis Lew, Revd.
+Ian Hadfield, Revd.
+Mark Roland Dickens, Revd.
+Canon Philip Sinden, Revd.
+Mervyn Moore (acting vicar), Revd.
+Loren Fox, Revd.
+Paul Corrie, Revd.
+John Benson, Bishop Dudley Foord (interim, vicar), Revd.
+Bruce Winter, and Revd.
+Bob Robinson.